bigbangbangs/hostapd-radius-eap-server/README.md

 This is mostly a "knowledge" repository and parts can translate to production but the defaults within this repository are meant for "quick start" over "proper".

+Goals:

+- Aggregate information from previous work with RADIUS/EAP systems
+- Provide a single source of information/all encompassing place with information on how to use `hostapd` as a RADIUS/EAP server
+- Document some undocumented components of getting various parts configured via examples

 ![build](https://github.com/enckse/hostapd-radius-eap-server/actions/workflows/main.yml/badge.svg)

 # build